getify/foi-lang/Foi-Guide.md

 An **effect** (aka, "algebraic effects") in **Foi** is a suspension point in a computation; the running code pauses, propagates a payload up the call stack to whichever handler catches it, and then resumes with whatever value the handler chooses to send back.
 Where an exception `throw` (in other languages) abandons the current work, an effect *pauses* it, so the computation *may* pick up right where it left off (the handler decides).

 You've already encountered an effect (in disguise).
-The `<:: v` yield inside a generator body is a perform site for `Effect.Gen.Yield`; the surrounding generator machinery is the handler.
+The `<:: v` yield inside a generator body is a perform site for `Effect.Host.Gen.Yield`; the surrounding generator machinery is the handler.
 Generators are a built-in that sits directly on the effects system.

 You don't have to reach for effects directly to use the language.
 The built-in types cover the common cases already.
 But when you need to model a suspension point of your own -- reading configuration lazily, prompting the user, retrying on failure, logging without threading a logger through every call -- effects are the mechanism.